 Ask about fluid category and whether higher-grade backflow protection is required.

 Commercial kitchens, healthcare premises, and any setting where the water supply could contact contaminated materials typically require higher-grade backflow protection.
-Higher-risk installations (Fluid Category 4 or 5) may require specialist backflow prevention such as RPZ/Type BA devices, subject to Water Regulations requirements.
-Ask your engineer about the fluid category for your specific installation.
+Fluid Category 4 may require RPZ/Type BA protection; Fluid Category 5 normally requires an appropriate Type AA, AB or AUK3 air gap rather than an RPZ valve.
+Ask your engineer about the fluid category for your specific installation and which backflow device is appropriate.
 Fittings used should be WRAS-approved or otherwise compliant with Water Regulations.
+RPZ valves require annual testing by an approved tester, and consent of the water company before installation or removal.

 Commercial kitchens — specific considerations